 Behaviour Logical Consequence Swearing at Child spoken to about swearing outlining how behaviour is unfair to those that hear it (not someone respectful).
 Pupil sent in (Deputy's/Head's office/Hall) for the remainder of the playtime/lunchtime.
 Physical Violence Child spoken to about physical violence outlining how behaviour is not safe.
 Pupil sent in (Deputy's/Head's office/Hall) for the remainder of the playtime/lunchtime.
 Vandalism Child spoken to outlining how behaviour is not respectful and is spoiling everyone's environment.
 Pupil sent in (Deputy's/Head's office/Hall) for the remainder of playtime/lunchtime.
 Child to assist with repairs/cleaning up where possible.
-Racist or Child spoken to about racist or homophobic language outlining how behaviour is hurtful and homophobic abuse unfair to victim and others that hear it (not respectful).
-Pupil sent in (Deputy's/Head's office/Hall) for the remainder of the playtime/lunchtime.
-SLT made aware and respond according to policy in terms of recording and informing parents.
-Rudeness to staff Child spoken to about rudeness outlining how behaviour is not respectful. including refusal to Pupil sent in (Deputy's/Head's office/Hall).
-If pupil is running away, class teacher made respond/running aware at end of playtime/ lunchtime and Miss next playtime if they do not have a SIP. away Restorative conversation needed and an apology to 'victim' of rudeness.
+Discriminatory Child spoken to about racist or homophobic language outlining how behaviour is prejudiced, language/ hurtful and unfair to victim and others that hear it (not respectful). behaviour 5 Pupil sent in (Deputy's/Head's office/Hall) for the remainder of the playtime/lunchtime.
+SLT will investigate the incident and contact both sets of parents/carers.
+Logical consequences and additional education depending on the factors and evidence of the situation will be undertaken Rudeness to staff Child spoken to about rudeness outlining how behaviour is not respectful. including refusal to Pupil sent in (Deputy's/Head's office/Hall).
+If pupil is running away, class teacher made respond/running aware at end of playtime/ lunchtime and will miss next playtime if appropriate.
+Restorative away conversation needed and an apology to 'victim' of rudeness.
 Bullying Refer to policy.
-Unlikely to be an isolated incident.
+Will not be an isolated incident.